Indonesia's Gojek, Tokopedia merge to create tech champion

 “Our business model is now even more diverse, stable and sustainable.
 We have Gojek’s high volume, high frequency mobility transactions, combined with Tokopedia’s high value, medium frequency e-commerce transactions,” said Cao.

-Last month, Southeast Asia's biggest ride-hailing and food delivery firm, Grab, clinched a $40 billion merger with a special purpose acquisition company.
-Meanwhile Singapore-based regional internet firm Sea Ltd (SE.N), which operates e-commerce platform Shopee, is also muscling into food delivery and financial services. read more
+Last month, Southeast Asia’s biggest ride-hailing and food delivery firm, Grab, clinched a $40 billion merger with a special purpose acquisition company.
+Meanwhile Singapore-based regional internet firm Sea Ltd, which operates e-commerce platform Shopee, is also muscling into food delivery and financial services.

 Goldman Sachs is the financial advisor to Gojek, and Citi is financial advisor to Tokopedia.